You need answers to some important questions: How much do cremation urns cost? How can I save money when buying an urn for ashes?

 How Much Do Cremation Urns Cost?

 So, how much do cremation urns cost?
-In general, regular, adult-sized urns of acceptable quality cost anywhere from about $30 to up in the hundreds.
+In general, regular, adult-sized urns of acceptable quality cost anywhere from about $80 up to $600.

 Of course, the full answer to your question is actually a bit more involved than it may seem.
 But we’re trying to keep the answer as simple as possible for you.